 This helps clear out dangerous airborne contaminants and reduces your chance of encountering hantavirus.

-Before evicting rats and their nests, you must figure out where they live.
 As such, the next step is to conduct a thorough inspection of the vehicle’s interior and engine.

 Remove the cables from the battery to avoid shock before inspecting the engine, including all air intakes and filters.
-Identify and make a note of all nests and areas of rat activity.

-3. Disinfect
+3. Disinfect the Engine

 Once you’ve pinpointed living or dead rodents, nesting materials, and rodent waste, gather your cleaning supplies to clean and disinfect the engine.